 The Town of Castle Rock (Castle Rock) is located south of Denver in Douglas County, midway between Denver and Colorado Springs.
-Incorporated in 1881, Castle Rock currently provides water and wastewater services to a population of roughly 62,400 people (2017 estimate).
-Castle Rock Water services 20,600 connections, of which 18,861 are single family homes.
+Incorporated in 1881, Castle Rock currently provides water and wastewater services to a population of roughly 85,000 people (2023 estimate).
+Castle Rock Water services 27,000 connections, of which 25,295 are single family homes.

-Castle Rock provides treated water and wastewater services to a 34-square mile service area.
-The current population is expected to grow due to Castle Rock's cost and quality of living, growing job opportunities, recreation activities, and location between the Denver and Colorado Springs metropolitan areas.
+Castle Rock provides treated water and wastewater collection services to a 34-square mile service area within the Town's municipal boundaries as well as a number of extraterritorial service areas within unincorporated Douglas County.
+The current population is expected to grow due to Castle Rock's quality of living, growing job opportunities, recreation activities, and location between the Denver and Colorado Springs metropolitan areas.

-Castle Rock currently obtains 82% of its water supply from the Town's 54 deep Denver Basin groundwater wells.
-Although active aquifer storage and recovery (ASR) projects are ongoing within the Denver Basin, it is still considered to be a non-renewable water source, and the Town will ultimately not be able to meet water supply demands without shifting to more renewable sources such as surface water, reuse water, and cooperative agreements with other municipal entities.
-The Town has set a master planning goal of expanding sustainable sources to make up 75% of the Town's supply by 2050.
-While these changes will provide a more diverse and reliable long-term water supply, it also subjects the Town to potentially larger effects from drought, making the implementation of a Drought Management Plan even more important.
+Castle Rock currently obtains around 65% of its water supply from the Town's 63 deep Denver Basin groundwater wells, while the other 35% comes from renewable sources such as wells within the East Plum Creek alluvium, a surface water diversion (CR-1) on East Plum Creek, a surface water diversion on Plum Creek, and Water Infrastructure and Supply Efficiency (WISE) water from Aurora and Denver.
+Castle Rock started up Advanced Treatment at the Plum Creek Water Purification Facility (PCWPF) in 2021 and now indirectly reuses most of the water supplies available to the Town.
+Although active aquifer storage and recovery (ASR) projects are ongoing within the Denver Basin, it is still considered to be a non-renewable water source, and the Town will ultimately not be able to meet water supply demands without transitioning to more renewable sources such as surface water, reuse water, and cooperative agreements with other municipal entities.
+The Town has set a master planning goal of expanding sustainable sources to make up 75% of the Town's supply by 2050 and 100% of the Town's supply by 2065.
+While these changes will provide a more diverse and reliable long-term water supply, it also subjects the Town to potentially larger effects from drought, making the updating and continued implementation of a Drought Management Plan even more important.